Ideas for international airlines during and beyond the crisis

 Favourable framework conditions

-Even after the crisis, airlines are likely to benefit from kerosene prices, which remain low, tax breaks and the unbroken strong demand from their passengers.
+Even after the crisis, airlines are likely to benefit from kerosene prices, which will remain low, tax breaks and the unbroken strong demand from their passengers.

 Innovative boarding concepts